meer2607/Monopoly-graphics.h/README.md

 Welcome to a bodged together version of Monopoly developed purely using Cpp and the graphics.h library.

-This is not a fully functional game and only developed as a mini-project to showcase the understanding of basic graphical algorithms.
+This is not a fully functional game and only developed as a mini-project to showcase the understanding of C++ and basic graphical algorithms.

 If you would like to run this on your system, you'll need DosBox and the BGI folder.
 I used [Turbo-C++](https://turboc.me/download-turbo-c-file/).